marcusyatim/M-M/README.md

 > - `requirements.txt`: Stores the required dependencies to be installed in a virtual environment.
 Run `pip install -r requirements.txt` in your shell.
 > - `setup.py`: After installing the dependencies, run this to download the packages required.
 Run `python setup.py` in your shell.

 Other requirements include working knowledge of `Celery` and `Redis` and their installation on your local machine.
-The source code and data in this repo is meant for running locally as a testing environment.

-For deployment to production on Heroku with Docker, refer to the accompanying repo https://github.com/marcusyatim/M-M-deploy.

 ## Dataset